Frequently Asked Questions

 Is it safe to have Autonomous Robots in society

-We don't have fully autonomous machines yet, but with technology like the ASTRID system it is imaginable that this might happen sooner than most people anticipate.
-Eventually, we might want to use such machines in the public space, with fully autonomous vehicles being the obvious first application.
-The question about safety of such machines is a legitimate one.
+We don't have fully autonomous machines yet, but with technology like the ASTRID system, it is imaginable that this might happen sooner than most people anticipate.
+Eventually, we might want to use such machines in the public space, with fully autonomous vehicles (self-driving cars) being the obvious first application.
+The question about the safety of such machines is legitimate.

 Asimov's Robot stories explored the problems of having autonomous robots in society.
-In those stories, humans don't trust sentient robots and therefor they are not allowed in the public space.
-However, in those stories there is no evidence of the ability to test or even introspect autonomous AI brains.
-The question and current discussion about the ability to explain AI-based decisions points to a future where we actually can trust such systems.
+In those stories, humans don't trust sentient robots, and therefore these robots are not allowed in the public space.
+However, in those stories, there is no evidence of the ability to test or even introspect autonomous AI brains.
+The question and current discussion about the ability to explain AI-based decisions, points to a future where we actually can trust such systems.

 Everyone talks about the danger of Super Intelligence, how do you make it safe

-Discussions on the dangers of Super Intelligence are, up till now, basically without any reasonable ground.
-This is because those discussions lack any definition of such a Super Intelligent system and therefor any behavior attributed to such a system has no scientific foundation of any kind.
+Discussions on the dangers of Super Intelligence are, until now, basically without any reasonable ground.
+This is because those discussions lack any definition of such a Super Intelligent system, and therefore any behavior attributed to such a system has no scientific foundation of any kind.

 Why didn't I hear about MIND|CONSTRUCT before

 When the majority of the people who are involved in Artificial Intelligence research believe that it is impossible to already have developed a working AGI system, doing this is an up-hill battle (but we did it).
-Especially with the incredible hype machine behind Deep Learning, the media that informs the public is not interested in anything that goes against the current state of the field.
+Especially with the incredible hype machine behind Deep Learning, and now Large Language Models, the media that informs the public is hardly interested in anything that goes against the current state of the field.

-Although we did get some minor media attention over the last couple of years, eventually we decided that developing this technology could benefit from “flying under the radar”.
+Although we did get some media attention over the last couple of years, eventually we decided that developing this technology could benefit from “flying under the radar”, known in the start-up world as 'stealth-mode'.
 This is basically what we did for the last few years, while developing the technology to the level it is now.

 Now that the technology has already proved itself in testing and even (public) demonstrations, it is time to let the world know about ASTRID.
-That is why we no longer “fly under the radar”.
+That is why we now come out of stealth-mode.